cfengine/documentation/manuals/language-concepts/variables.markdown

                 args => "$(array[$(component)])";
     }
 ```

+This example defines three values in an associative array under the keys
+`cf-monitord`, `cf-serverd`, and `cf-execd`.
+They and are sequently printed with the echo command.

 Arrays are associative and may be of type scalar or list.
 Enumerated arrays
 are simply treated as a special case of associative arrays, since there are no